 by Miriam Risager, Adventurous Miriam

 The absolute best dish I had in Slovakia was bryndzové pirohy (sheep cheese pierogy).
-It’s one of the Slovak national dishes and it’s de-lish.
+It’s one of the national dishes of Slovakia and it’s de-lish.
 Now, this heavy Slovakian meal consists of potato dumplings (like gnocchi), filled with sheep cheese and topped with sour cream, fried onion, spring onion, and crispy bacon.

 You can get cheese dumplings just about anywhere in Slovakia, but I had it in Košice, a lovely town in the eastern part of the country.
 Give it a try, you won’t regret it.

 by Toccara & Sam, Forget Someday

 When it comes to food in Slovakia, the locals sure do enjoy hearty entrées.
 Like most traditional Slovak dishes, even their meatballs cannot be made without potatoes.
 Mäsové guľky is a Slovak-style meatball dish made with minced meat enclosed in potato dough, served over steamed cabbage, and topped with roasted onion and spring onion.

 I first tried this scrumptious entrée at The Flagship Restaurant in Old Town Bratislava.
 Locals and tourists alike dine at this cozy establishment when seeking out traditional Slovak food and drink in a truly authentic atmosphere.